41 Of The Best Things To Do In Romania

 Things To Do In Romania – Ardeal Region

 It says salt mine, but this place is entirely unexpected.
-A whole world underground, looking like something out of a Sci-Fi movie.
+It’s an underground world, looking like something out of a Sci-Fi movie.
 Business Insider put it at the top of the ‘coolest underground places.’
 Well worth the visit!

 This is the second-largest city in Romania.
 It has many museums, archaeological sites, tourist routes, excellent accommodations, and leisure facilities. t is a place many tourists will love to discover, well-developed and with a Western-like vibe.